KaviV23/KaviV23/README.md

 ### 👋 Hi, I’m Kavi
 🌱 I’m in my 3rd year of University studying Software Engineering.

 👀 Technology has always been a passion of mine since I was a kid.
 It started out with me flashing custom ROMs on my Android phone and installing different operating systems on my moms old HP.
-Programming has been a newfound interest of mine.
+Programming has been a newfound interest of mine and I've been loving it ever since.
 Currently, I'm learning React development with Next.js in my free time.
-I also recently got into messing around with home servers.
+I also recently got into hosting my own home server.

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kaviraj-vijayanthiran-a4aa9b240).